Table of contents

 Note: The Selective Deployment feature is available only for the ‘Direct to SharePoint site' publish method in Solution Studio.

 The Selective deployment process has some specifics which are described in this article.
 The Selective deployment is available on the Verification step during deployment process.
 On the "Publish" tab start the deployment process and choose ‘Direct to SharePoint site' publish method.
 Start the Verification process.

 After the successful Verification step, there are two options for deployment: 'Standard Deployment' and 'Selective Deployment'.
 The 'Standard Deployment' option is selected by default and it deploys all solution elements in the package to the target site.

 To use the Selective Deployment option select the second option and click on the Next button.

 Note: If you choose 'Selective Deployment' during the first deployment process, it will be selected automatically during the further update deployment process.
-You can always switch to the Full Deployment option, the confirmation message will appear.
+You can always switch to the Standard Deployment option, the confirmation message will appear.

 The Selective deployment wizard displays all solution elements included in the package as a hierarchical checkbox tree with expanding and collapsing nodes that contain nested nodes.

 On the wizard you can manage which package elements you want to include/exclude from the deployment.
 You have a several options to do that:

 - Check/Uncheck package element (node):